tigerbeetle/tigerbeetle/docs/reference/accounts.md

 ### `code`

-A user-defined enum representing the type of the account.
+A user-defined enum denoting the type of the account.

 As an example, you might use codes `1000`-`3340` to indicate asset accounts in general, where `1001` is Bank Account and `1002` is Money